christianThardy/christianThardy.github.io/tom-interpretability.md

 One plausible hypothesis is that while induction heads primarily track formal patterns, semantic meaning embedded in those patterns gets absorbed through training.
 For example, repeated references to “the cat being on the basket” provide a robust contextual anchor.
 Although induction heads focus on sequence-level correlations, they often align with real-world semantics present in the training data.
 When a model predicts that `the cat is in the basket`, it might be leveraging a weakly implicit form of semantic understanding encoded in its layers.

 This idea is particularly relevant in tasks requiring predictions about mental states or perspectives.
 Even if the model initially exploits distributional patterns, these patterns can align with semantic reasoning, implicatures, presuppositions, and other pragmatic cues.
 The model may not have a meta‐understanding of Grice, but it does learn that certain implicatures typically follow specific contexts (e.g., “John thinks…” followed by actions that reveal mismatches between his belief and reality).

-For example, deeper layers—say, layer 22—don’t just pass through raw pattern data from earlier layers.
+For example, deeper layers—say, layer 22—don’t just pass through raw pattern data from earlier layers without running operations of that data.
 Instead, they integrate information representing a mix of formal linguistic structure and contextual cues.
-By this stage, the model might be blending formal relationships with the functional relationships encoded in the data because they've internalized the relevant linguistic forms.
+Hypothetically, the model is blending formal relationships with the functional relationships encoded in the data because they've internalized the relevant linguistic forms.
 This raises another question: When the model predicts John’s perspective in the ToM task, is it actually reasoning about John’s mental state (functional competence)?
 Or is it just leveraging high-level linguistic correlations (formal competence) that happen to align with correct answers?
 I think there’s a blurry line here—if meaning can emerge from form when structured, implicit grounding exists in the data.

 Induction heads, while not explicitly designed to handle grounded semantics, may approximate grounding by exploiting consistent statistical patterns present in the training data.
 For example, if the model frequently encounters phrases like “John thinks the cat is in the basket” followed by predictable narrative outcomes, it could learn to associate these patterns with semantic relationships.
 By layer 22, earlier layers have already processed and encoded contextual cues such as entity roles, temporal and spatial relationships, enabling deeper layers to recombine these representations into contextually appropriate predictions.
 This process reflects how large language models can appear to reason about meaning despite lacking explicit semantic grounding.

 Even without explicit grounding, models trained on structured datasets can still encode weak semantic signals.
 Benchmarks like MMLU, ARC-C or Winogrande embed linguistic patterns that implicitly carry semantic entailments.
 Models like Gemma-2-2B seem to capture these relationships effectively, even if they’re operating formally.
 Tasks like Winogrande make this particularly clear: While solving these tasks seems to require semantic reasoning, models often succeed by exploiting subtle textual cues embedded in the data.
 This suggests that while the induction heads found in this analysis might not directly access labeled semantic relationships, they capitalize on implicit signals encoded in the training data.
 For example, co-occurrences of specific token patterns might encode semantic entailments without the model ever “knowing” what those entailments mean explicitly.

-In large models like Gemma-2-2B, emergent semantic inference seems plausible due to the interplay between the architecture and the training data.
+In large models, emergent semantic inference seems plausible due to the interplay between the architecture and the training data.
 Benchmarks like BoolQ and TriviaQA provide structured patterns that tie linguistic forms to functional outputs, creating a complex statistical scaffolding that weakly approximates grounded understanding.
 While induction heads and specific layers remain pattern-driven, the broader training process imbues the model with enough implicit grounding to perform tasks requiring nuanced semantic judgements.
 This bridges the gap between form and meaning, allowing the model to have some grounding—even if it never reaches full semantic understanding.

 <br>

 # Conclusion <a id="conclusion"></a>
 <sub>[↑](#top)</sub>

-By bridging high-level behavioral analogues (tracking and updating belief states of entities) with low-level computational mechanisms (transformer attention heads, MLPs and residual streams), the hope of my work here and future work is to validate or invalidate that certain circuits are causally implicated in tasks that map onto ToM-like reasoning.
+By bridging high-level behavioral analogues (belief states) with low-level computational mechanisms (transformer attention heads, MLPs and residual streams), the hope of this work, and future work is to validate or invalidate that certain circuits are causally implicated in tasks that map onto ToM-like reasoning.

 The proposed ToM circuit: